industrial-ui/industrial-ui/docs/src/routes/docs/_docs/dropdown/semantic.md

   </pre>
 </ShowBlock>

+Open the code and configuration tabs in the block above to see that all the magic is done simply by adding the Semantic classes which you can easily find in the stylesheet's documentation and its examples.

 <h2 id="open-on-hover">Open on hover effect</h2>

-Pass the `openOnHover` property to open the dropdown when the mouse is on the trigger
+Pass the `openOnHover` property to open the dropdown when the mouse is on the trigger.

 <ShowBlock>
   <OpenOnHover />